The "easiest" way to change

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want get my true response out there: to get to eating).
+But I have to ignore anyway if I want to get my true response/decision out there.( choose )

 mechanically (which means without feeling like it/without motivation)